 Principals will endeavor to employ persons on the substitute list for the subjects or grade level for which they are listed.
-Principals will supervise the substitute and assist the substitute in locating the lesson plans developed by the regular teacher.
+Principals will supervise and assist the substitute and will provide the substitute with lesson plans developed by the regular teacher.